plblum/jivs/planning/ModelRules Design for Configuration.md

 Defines the main configuration for the rules class.

-This is the required subclass hook.
+This is the required subclass hook (an abstract method).

-Use it to define the model-oriented rules for a business model, or the full rules for a standalone UI-only rules class.
+Override to define the model-oriented rules for a business model, or the full rules for a standalone UI-only rules class.

-It is intended to be overridden.

 #### `getModelRulesKey()`

+Part of caching the configuration.

 Supplies the base identity string used as the first component of the cache key.